Aarception/Mo-information-security-portfolio/README.md

 These are contributions for potential research, investigation, and/or discovery, if there is ever relevance.

-***When, and if that happens, any financial benefit that results from this material, including the Market intelligence, the entirety of the 'Dataset,' excepting the 3 intellectual specifications, but includingany proceeds from publication, engagement, regulatory contribution, etc, will be donated to reskilling/retooling Charities.***
+***When, and if that happens, any financial benefit that results from this material, including the Market intelligence, the entirety of the 'Dataset,' excepting the 3 intellectual specifications, but including any proceeds from publication, engagement, regulatory contribution, etc, will be donated to reskilling/retooling Charities with verifiable commitments.***

 ![Conclusion](https://github.com/Aarception/Mo-information-security-portfolio/blob/main/Motive_Entrapment.png)
 ---